 He joined the Department as a Research Fellow in November 2004, working for three years on a research-councils funded project on Biopesticides and regulation.
 This was followed by a research project on the Governance of Livestock Disease with colleagues from the Department's of Biological Sciences, Law and Economics.
 He has also researched issues surrounding animal welfare and theories of justice and links between public policy and political theory.

-For the 2017-18 academic year he is module director and lecturer for the core first year undergraduate module, Political Research in the 21st Century, alongside his responsibilities as Director of Student Experience and Progresssion (DSEP) and Principal Teaching Fellow.
+For the 2021/2 academic year he is module director and lecturer for the core first year undergraduate module, Political Research in the 21st Century, alongside his responsibilities as Director of Student Experience and Progresssion (DSEP) and Associate Professor.

 As part of his university responsiblities he is also Warden of Tocil Residences, consisting of first year and final year undergraduates and postgraduate students.